Pros & Cons of Being Famous + Be Prepared for Fame!

 Finding people to trust will be difficult

-Any tweets or Facebook posts you've made in the past that are racists or homophobic will be revealed which could bring you down, so delete them now.
-Be cautious of what you say-and-do in front of friends (frenemies) who may secretly record your conversation you've made which may come back to bite and haunt you when you're famous.
+Any tweets or Facebook posts you've made in the past that are racist or homophobic could ruin your career so delete them.
+Be cautious of what you say-and-do in front of friends and frenemies who may be secretly recording every conversation you make which could come back to bite and haunt you when you're famous.
 Note: Blackmail still exists.

 Video: 10 Celebrities Who Hate Being Famous